swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 #### The `...` operator

 A previous version of this proposal used `...` as the pack expansion operator with no explicit syntax for pack elements in pattern types.
-This syntax choice follows precedence from C++ variadic templates and non-pack variadic parameters in Swift.
+This syntax choice follows precedent from C++ variadic templates and non-pack variadic parameters in Swift.
 However, there are some serious downsides of this choice, because ... is already a postfix unary operator in the Swift standard library that is commonly used across existing Swift code bases, which lead to the following ambiguities:

 1. **Pack expansion vs non-pack variadic parameter.** Using `...` for pack expansions in parameter lists introduces an ambiguity with the use of `...` to indicate a non-pack variadic parameter.
 This ambiguity can arise when expanding a type parameter pack into the parameter list of a function type.
 For example: